Text original

 Block 1.
 Introduction.
 Hormones and intermediary metabolism

-- Introduction to the regulation of metabolic pathways: energy balance, regulation of enzyme activities and membrane transporters
+- Introduction to the regulation of metabolic pathways: energy balance, regulation of enzymatic activities and membrane transporters

 - Structure and function of organs and tissues